bcgov/platform-developer-docs/check-application-health-after-outage.md

 If this happens, speedy recovery is important.
 Use these guidelines to ensure your application recovers quickly and effectively.

+**Note**: These guidelines assume that you have built your application in a cloud-native, highly-resilient manner that makes effective use of the strengths of the OpenShift platform.
+Make sure you follow our [Resiliency Guidelines](https://developer.gov.bc.ca/Developer-Tools/Resiliency-Guidelines).
+If your application is not cloud-native in its design, it won't benefit from the higher adaptability and recoverability of the platform and may need additional work to recover from a large outage.

 ## Check reporting channels

 If there is a platform-wide outage, check the following sources for more information: